-Your benefits may be temporarily halted whilst the investigation is underway, therefore if you believe you have been wrongly accused it is best to get in touch with DPP Law today and we’ll get you on track.
+Your benefits may be temporarily halted whilst the investigation is underway, therefore if you believe you have been wrongly accused it is best to get in touch with DPP Law today who have a host of specialist benefit fraud solicitors and we’ll get you on track.

 How can you be convicted of benefit fraud?